 Example: John financed a new car through his credit union and listed them as a loss payee on his car insurance.
 A few months later he gets behind on his car insurance and pays past his due date.
 Luckily, he is still in his grace period when he submits his payment.
 The credit union received a notice of the payment being late.
-The lender calls the insurance company to find out if the payment has been paid.
+The lender calls the insurance company to find out if the payment has been made.
 Confirmation of the payment is verified but had the payment not been submitted it could have led to the lender placing a third party car insurance policy on his vehicle.

 Buying a New or Newer Car

 Whether you are buying a new car or upgrading to a newer car, your car insurance rates are likely to change.
 Often rates go up because you are insuring a more expensive vehicle.
 Lots of factors affect the cost of insurance.
 Everything from how new the vehicle is to its safety rating can impact your rates.
 Always check with your insurance agent to get a quote on insurance before making a car purchase.
 Insurance should be figured into your budget before buying a car.